dgelessus/NAGUS/docs/uru/protocol.rst

   * **UOID:** :cpp:class:`plUoid`.
     The UOID of the object identified by this key.
     Only present if the non-null field is true.

+  In the data formats,
+  :cpp:class:`plKey` is just a nullable variant of :cpp:class:`plUoid` ---
+  although :cpp:class:`plKey` is also used in many places where it should never be ``nullptr``.

+  In the open-sourced client code,
+  :cpp:class:`plKey` acts as a smart pointer/handle to the object identified by its :cpp:class:`plUoid`.
+  It holds a pointer to the actual ``hsKeyedObject`` along with a reference count, manages loading the object from its .prp file
+  (and unloading it once it's no longer used), links clone keys with their template ("owner") keys, and a few more things.

 .. index:: creatable
   double: creatable; index